-CSOs could aid in the development of customary international law applicable to the right of peaceful protest by including in shadow reports submitted to the UNHRC as part of the UPR process accounts of how well states have respected the recommendations in the Joint Report when responding to peaceful assemblies and identify the extent to which legitimate grassroots forces of ordinary men and women, embodying general principles as identified in this monograph, are present on the ground, and the frequency and potency by which they continue nonviolent struggles to advance specific rights.
+CSOs could aid in the development of customary international law applicable to the right of peaceful protest by including in shadow reports submitted to the UNHRC as part of the UPR process, accounts of how well states have respected the recommendations in the Joint Report when responding to peaceful assemblies.
+They could also identify the extent to which legitimate grassroots forces of ordinary men and women, embodying general principles as identified in this monograph, are present on the ground, as well as the frequency and potency by which those grassroots forces continue nonviolent struggles to advance specific rights.